BraedonWooding/solarsharp/WotCI.Tests/README.md

 # WotCI Test Suite

-This test suite provides comprehensive coverage for the "Wrath of the CI King" (WotCI) plugin system demo, testing all major components and security features.
+This test suite provides comprehensive coverage for the "Wrath of the Continuous Integration" (WotCI) plugin system demo, testing all major components and security features.

 ## Test Categories